HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Choose a value from the enumeration list and resubmit the request if the operation failed.

 ### HpeWolfram.1.0.ActivationError
-Device not activated or Invalid Activation Key
+Device not activated or Invalid Activation Key.

 | | |
 |:---|:---|